 - You can redeem your free night for a night of greater value and pay the difference.

 - You can redeem your free night for a night of lesser value and forfeit the difference.

 - You can redeem only 1 free night for each night of your booking.

 - You can redeem multiple free nights when you book a multiple-night stay.
 For example, if you’re booking a 7-night stay and have 5 free nights to redeem, you can use all of your free nights in the same booking and pay for only 2 nights, plus taxes and fees.

-- If you cancel a refundable booking before the hotel or vacation rental’s cancellation deadline, we’ll return your free night to your account within 1 hour.
+- If you cancel a refundable booking before the hotel or vacation rental’s cancellation deadline, your free night will be returned to your account within 1 hour.
 If you cancel your booking after the cancellation deadline, you will forfeit your free night.

-I’m not suggesting that infrequent travelers should avoid booking directly with the big chains or that they shouldn’t bother with credit cards that offer hotel benefits (Hilton Gold via the Ascend card could be very useful)….and I’m also not suggesting that they should book exclusively through Hotels.com.
+I’m not suggesting that infrequent travelers should avoid booking directly with the big chains or that they shouldn’t bother with credit cards that offer hotel benefits (Hilton Gold status via the Surpass Card could be very useful)…and I’m also not suggesting that they should book exclusively through Hotels.com.